UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Deletes onchain properties from the collection.
+Deletes on-chain properties from the collection.
 Returns bool true on success.

 **Declaration**